Book An Appointment

 If the gemstone or material with a known hardness doesn’t leave any scratches on the tested material it suggests that the tested material is softer than the gemstone.
 For instance if we use quartz crystal for the test and it doesn’t leave any scratches it indicates that the tested material is probably not as hard as quartz.
 In cases there’s a possibility that it could be glass or another substance with a level of hardness.

-On the hand if scratches are left on the tested material by the gemstone or material with a known hardness it suggests that its hardness is equal to or greater than that of the gemstone.
-This opens up possibilities, for identifying what kind of material it might be.
-While scratching quartz may indicate that it could be one of imitations scratching low grade corundum (sapphire) provides more specific information.
+On the hand, if scratches are left on the tested material by the gemstone or material with a known hardness, it suggests that its hardness is equal to or greater than that of the gemstone.
+This opens up possibilities for identifying what kind of material it might be.
+While scratching quartz may indicate that it could be one of the imitations, scratching low-grade corundum (sapphire) provides more specific information.
+This knowledge is particularly valuable when considering services that advertise “We buy your gold and diamond jewelry,” as it helps ensure you’re getting a fair assessment of your pieces based on their authentic composition and quality.

 If a material is capable of scratching corundum it indicates that it could potentially be diamond, moissanite or white sapphire.
 All of which possess a level of hardness.